isw-kudos/kudos-docs/docs/boards/howto/manage-licences.md

 Note that Org Configs are created automatically for all orgs with default settings.

-## Buy Kudos Boards via Admin Settings
+## Buy Huddo Boards via Admin Settings

-For users accessing Kudos Boards via O365, HCL Connections (hybrid and collab.cloud), Apple ID, Google, LinkedIn and Facebook, subscriptions can be purchased via the Kudos Boards Admin Settings in your web browser.
+For users accessing Huddo Boards via O365, HCL Connections (hybrid and collab.cloud), Apple ID, Google, LinkedIn and Facebook, subscriptions can be purchased via the Huddo Boards Admin Settings in your web browser.

 Navigate to `Admin Settings` and then select to 'Buy Online'.